lana-20/selenium-alert-popup/README.md

 Then, I pass the 'ops' object to the driver, along with the 'serv_obj'.

-This particular setting disables the Notification Popups, when I launch the browser.
+This particular setting disables the Notification Popups, when I launch my browser.
+It neither accepts, nor blocks/denies, it just ignores the popup and proceeds further.